tankh99/learnie-plugin/README.md

 ---

 ## Planned Enhancements
+- [ ] Fix LaTeX and markdown rendering in note revisions and questions
+- [ ] Create a local LLM vector search function for notes and questions

 ## (Really) Future Enhancements
 - [ ] Create questions with context
 	- [ ] Users can create multiple questions for the same context

 ## Completed features
 - [x] Fix bug where text is deleted after being idle on an active note for a some time